henrypiotrowski/henrypiotrowski.github.io/index.md

 ## About Me

 I’m a senior at Lehigh University pursuing a bachelor’s degree in finance.
 My coursework covers corporate finance, financial modeling, accounting, portfolio management, and investment analysis.
-I have hands-on experience working with Excel, Python, Power BI, Access, Tableau, and R. I’m currently seeking full-time analyst roles in the financial services industry where I can apply my skills and continue to grow.
+I have hands-on experience working with Excel, Python, Power BI, Access, Tableau, and R. I have completed two internships in fast-paced corporate finance environments, where I applied my skills to real-world financial challenges.

 ## Portfolio